andrew/ultimate-awesome/README.md

 - [awesome-dev](https://github.com/michaelbunch/awesome-dev) - My personal curated list of developer tools, references, and interesting links.
 - [style-awesome](https://github.com/miju-Park/style-awesome) - Styled Component Lecture.
 - [awesome-github](https://github.com/Mike-bel/awesome-github) - Some awesome repositories on GitHub.
+- [awesome-grok](https://github.com/milisp/awesome-grok) - A curated list of resources for Grok, the AI developed by xAI.
 - [awesome-AML](https://github.com/Milkigit/awesome-AML) - Awesome list for adversarial machine learning (AML) papers.
 Since I used to work on privacy-preserving machine learning, I found AML quite interesting and promising as well. :).
 - [awesome-personal](https://github.com/mitchellaha/awesome-personal) - A List of Lists that List Everything I Recommend and/or Use Personally.
 - [awesome](https://github.com/mmlongh/awesome) - This repository is a collection of interesting technical resources that I have found on the internet.